sriemer/fix-linux-mouse/README.md

 your services manager (e.g. with YaST2) and your PS/2 capable USB mouse should work on your VTs.

-Note: In some cases a reboot might be required after starting gpm.
+**Note:** In some cases a reboot might be required after enabling and starting gpm.

 The supported mouse protocols/types can be displayed with the following command executed as root: